dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
 now that was kinda weird that
-what what they did right well not ever dated
+what they did right well not ever dated

 **Jerry:**
- in etherium value Satoshi's vision so it's important to recognize that there's a lot of trash talking about
+ in ethereum value Satoshi's vision so it's important to recognize that there's a lot of trash talking about
-Satoshi within etherium not everyone but certain people and so that's where one can draw the distinction one can say I support etherium classic because I see the community taking steps to bring it in line with the model provided by bit coin and I see there being too many
+Satoshi within ethereum not everyone but certain people and so that's where one can draw the distinction one can say I support ethereum classic because I see the community taking steps to bring it in line with the model provided by bit coin and I see there being too many